UniversalDependencies/docs/_ga/pos/PROPN.md

 When initial mutation occurs with proper nouns in Irish, the inflection is lowercase, while the main form retains the initial capitalisation (e.g. _i mBaile Átha Cliath_ "in Dublin").
 Similarly, some titles can have lower-case prefixes (e.g. _an t-iar-Ghobharnóir_ "the former Governor").

-Note that days of the week and months of the year in Irish, while capitialised, are not marked as proper nouns but common nouns instead.
+Days of the week and months of the year ar marked as proper nouns.

 Some abreviations are also marked as proper nouns.